 No doubt, in countless ways barbarian beheaders are indeed like the dogs they so despise, with an exception.
 While Kibbles ‘n Bits are an inducement sufficient to make a dog do just about anything, human motivation, as even “experts” will agree, is rather more complex.

 As The Australian has reported, the longest-held Western hostages marked their 100th day in captivity.
 The two French reporters, Christian Chesnot and Georges Malbrunot, were “abducted along with their Syrian driver Mohammed al-Jundi.”
+U.S. troops found al-Jundi two weeks ago in Fallujah.
+Unlike Margaret Hassan, and the unidentified blond woman, he was very much alive.
+Unlike his French companions, he was free (or as free as one can be in Iraq).

 The significance of this?
 Kidnapping (of foreigners and natives) is booming in Iraq, according to BBC News, but Muslims are more likely to be released unharmed than Westerners, especially if the former are not involved in activities that could be considered to be propping up the American puppet regime.
 When Egyptian diplomat Mohamed Mamdouh Qutb was freed July 26, his kidnappers cited Qutb’s “religious faith and moral qualities” as justifications.
 Westerners, on the other hand, are “being sold up the chain” (to pitiless ideological terrorists) by “Ali Baba” opportunists.